By Olivia Levez

 How you could use it in your classroom: It would be an interesting read for secondary school pupils, though not suitable for primary school pupils.
 I think it could be used to spark a debate about the tug-of-war between wanting to be independent and finding your individuality and the role of parents as protectors and, sometimes, obstacles to this.
 The scenes of life on the streets and hitchhiking provide a counterpoint to the magic of the circus.
 This, along with Willow’s search for a place where she fits in this mad world, would also provide ample opportunities for discussion.

-(Thank you to Netgalley and Rock the Boat Publishing for my free review copy)
+(Thank you to Netgalley and Rock the Boat Publishing for my e-ARC)